jexxa-projects/Jexxa/tutorials/BookStore/README.md

 ## What you need

-*   Understand tutorial `HelloJexxa` ans `TimeService` because we explain only new aspects
+*   Understand tutorial `HelloJexxa` and `TimeService` because we explain only new aspects
 *   60 minutes
 *   JDK 11 (or higher) installed
 *   Maven 3.6 (or higher) installed